 Statistics is available as a major in the BSc for B Semester 2017.
-From 2018 Statistics will be replaced by Data Analytics (subject to approval).
+From 2018 Statistics will be replaced by Data Analytics.
 It will still be available as a minor and Postgraduate subject.

 Good Statistics graduates who can analyse the growing amount of data available to businesses and turn it into meaningful information are in high demand.